Shahanshahsidd208/Anonymous-reporting/README.md

 ## Problem Statement

 In many situations, individuals witness crimes or incidents but hesitate to report them due to fear of retaliation or concerns about privacy.
-There is a need for a system that allows anonymous reporting while ensuring that precise location details are captured to aid in incident management and responses
+There is a need for a system that allows anonymous reporting while ensuring that precise location details are captured to aid in incident management and responses.

 ## Architecture